 For further information throughout the program, please join our facebook page-https://www.facebook.com/groups/USSCDC2019/.
 This page will be used for reminders about what needs to be completed, but please also use this site to ask questions, share advice and travel tips!

 In addition to USSC3703, you will also need to enroll in 2 units of study at UCDC in November (I will send an email to everyone when UCDC enrolments open).
-All unit outlines can be found here (*need to link).
-All units have been pre-approved for general FASS elective credit, if you would like specific elective credit (i.e. government elective credit), please let me know ASAP to assist with the approval process.
-All units have been approved by The Business School, but will only count as elective credit and only if you have room in your degree (*double check this point).
+All unit outlines can be found here (*I will link this to the course outlines once I have them).
+All units have been pre-approved for general FASS elective credit, and The Business School will also honour this credit.
+This means that if you are a business students, the 2 UCDC units will count as 6 elective credits toward your degree (arts).
+If you are an Arts students, this will still be the case, but you may be able to have the DC units counted as specific elective credit i.e. government elective credit, if you're interested in this please let me know ASAP to assist with the approval process.
+If you still have questions about credit approval, please just let me know!

 In November, you will need to complete a roommate questionnaire (link will be emailed to you by me).
 It is through this you can request a rommate if you wish.
 You don't need to request someone from USYD/UWA, they will randomly assign you with the best match based on your questionnaire.
 All studnet dorm rooms at UCDC house 4 students, 2 students to each bedroom/bathroom with a shared kitchen and common area.

-Please note that all students staying at UCDC are to follow the rules as listed on their website-this applies to ALL students, not just those coming from other UC campuses.
+Please note that all students must stay at UCDC (part of the program conditions) and must follow the rules as listed on their website-this applies to ALL students, not just those coming from other UC campuses.
 The move in dates are Saturday or Sunday, 5/6 January with activites begining Sunday night.
 Internships and classes will end on Thursday 7 March, but you don't need to check out until Saturday 9 March.
-Please plan your travel accordingly (after you recieve your passport with F-1 visa).
+Please plan your travel accordingly (after your visa interview and when you have recieved your passport back with F-1 visa).

-We will have a group visa session in early November, before exams.
+We will have a group visa session in November.
 I will send an email out to students about a week before this session with further instructions.
 I will also post those instructions here so you have a record of them.
 These instructions will also outline what you need to bring with you to your visa interview.
 Please make sure you have all items with you for your appointment.

 The USSC only recommends that you purchase your flights after you have your passport back with F-1 visa.
 The US Studies Centre will not be responsible for any flight change fees that may be required if there is a delay in your visa process.
 We do not expect any delays to occur, but it's completely dependent on the US Consulate processing times.